khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ## Categories

-There are three categories that group design tokens by use case.
+We group design tokens into three categories — **base**, **semantic**, and **contextual** — that each serve a different purpose.
+By way of a supermarket analogy, the categories can be thought of as three distinct sections.
+The base category is like a stockroom that contains the goods for stocking the shelves, but isn't a place consumers go.
+The semantic category is like all of the organized isles where consumers can easily find basic commodities.
+Finally, the contextual category is like the departments and specialty sections that offer specific or limited items.

+Note that the categories are conceptual, and not expressed or included in literal design token names.

 ### Base design tokens

-Often called primitives, these design tokens are the lowest level of design tokens and are unchanging key/value pairs.
-They're referenced in semantic and contextual design tokens, but not otherwise intended to be used directly.
+Often called primitives, base design tokens are rudimentary, unchanging key/value pairs found at the lowest level of design tokens.
+They're general in nature and referenced in semantic and contextual design tokens, but not otherwise intended to be used directly.

 **Examples**